Pilea-Hortiatis (GR) – eHealth & Assisted Living

 - skin cancer (melanoma)

 This pilot site at municipality of Pilea-Hortiatis will demonstrate how sensors, actuators and integrated communication devices installed at home can provide assisted living to elderly people and people with long-terms needs.
 This allows remote monitoring of end-users’ health parameters, providing them with a direct means of communication with a 24-hours call centre with specialist staff in case assistance is needed.
-Furthermore, by utilizing sensors from the building and smart homes domain (such as motions sensors, occupancy trackers, pressure mats etc.), more advanced added-value services can be implemented such as triggering alarms when abnormal conditions are detected in the assisted living environment and notifying the elderly person’s relatives.
+Furthermore, by utilizing sensors from the building and smart homes domain (such as motions sensors, door sensors, pressure mats etc.), more advanced added-value services can be implemented.

 - Citizens elderly homes